Our French Intent

 If pupils are not progressing in line with expectations, this will be identified in the End of Unit Skills Assessments provided in the Language Angels Tracking & Progression Tool.
 This will enable teachers to put in place an early intervention programme to address any areas that require attention in any of the language learning skills.

-Sticky Knowledge and Skills Expectations for French
+Sticky Knowledge for French